-As an immigrant to the U.S., racial minority and openly gay man, Jimmy learned that success comes from voicing his uniqueness.
-He was a national speech champion in college, winning events so often that he earned the nickname “JIMMY WIN” (because his last name is pronounced like the word “WIN.”)
+As an immigrant to the U.S., racial minority, openly gay (and left-handed!) man, Jimmy grew up always feeling different.
+But eventually, he realized that what makes you different can help you succeed.
+Jimmy became a national speech champion in college, winning events so often that he earned the nickname “JIMMY WIN” (because his last name is pronounced like “WIN.”)

 In addition to practicing law, Jimmy is a prolific speaker, writer and commentator.
-He contributes to online media outlets such as Huffington Post, FWD Nation and HelloGiggles.
-He has been quoted in national news publications, and has appeared on Good Morning America, In Session on TruTV, and National Public Radio in Los Angeles.
+He is a Huffington Post contributor, and has appeared on Good Morning America, In Session on TruTV, and National Public Radio in Los Angeles.

 Jimmy was born in Saigon, South Vietnam – the youngest child of a prominent judge.
 In April 1975, when Jimmy was 2 years old, his family fled the country the night before the fall of Saigon to communist North Vietnamese forces.
 With help from the U.S. government, Jimmy’s parents emigrated with their four young children to a new life in Southern California where they would become U.S. citizens.

-Jimmy has also used his legal skills to speak up for others who cannot do so themselves.
+Jimmy has also used his legal skills to help people who have been oppressed.
 For example, he worked pro bono to secure political asylum in the U.S. for a woman from the Democratic Republic of Congo being persecuted in her home country because her children were half-Rwandan.

 When Lawdragon named Jimmy one of the 500 Leading Lawyers in America, it summed him up well as a “dynamo talent.”
 One Lawdragon reviewer describes him as “an outstanding litigator, who writes and argues orally exceptionally well.”